ovh/docs/pages/platform/public-cloud/security_group_private_network/guide.en-sg.md

 #### Adding rules

+> [!warning]
-If you want to configure specific rules, you can create a new security group and associate your networking port with it.
+> If you want to configure specific rules, you need to create a new security group and associate your network port with it.
+We advise not changing the default security group.
+This is to keep access to your instance under all circumstances (e.g. in rescue mode).
+>

 Use this command to create the group: